NSN Environmental Restoration Program

 In 1980, CERCLA, or “Superfund,” was passed to investigate and remediate areas resulting from past hazardous waste management practices.
 This program is administered by USEPA or state agencies.
 NSN was added to the CERCLA National Priority List (NPL) of Superfund sites on April 1, 1997.
 Under the NPL at NSN all decision documents associated with site investigation and environmental cleanup is approved by the Navy and USEPA, with concurrence by Virginia Department of Environmental Quality (VDEQ).
 Based on the results from desktop audits, site investigations, and/or removal actions, 96 sites have been identified for no further action by the NSN ERP Partnering Team.

 In September 2010 the U.S. Navy, in collaboration with U.S. EPA and Virginia DEQ designated the entire NSN as construction complete under the NPL.
 This designation is achieved when physical construction of all cleanup actions is complete, all immediate threats have been addressed and all long-term threats are under control for all portions of the site.
 Although remedy construction has been completed, the cleanup is ongoing at nine NSN sites as part of Mission Cleanup, which is a federal-state partnership that capitalizes on sound science to Clean Protect & Restore federal lands nationwide.
 The Navy inspects the sites regularly to ensure that cleanups conducted remain protective of public health and the environment.
 The status of the cleanup at the nine sites is updated in an annual Site Management Plan.
+The status of the cleanup at the nine sites is updated in an annual Site Management Plan.
+Click here to view the Site Management Plan.
 Click here for a fact sheet providing an overview of the nine active sites.

 This web site is part of the United States Navy's (Navy) active efforts as part of Mission Cleanup to provide accurate, timely and comprehensive information on the Environmental Restoration Program currently in action at Naval Station Norfolk, Virginia.